England in the Middle Ages: Women in society

 Medieval England was a patriarchal society and the lives of women were heavily influenced by contemporary beliefs about gender and authority.
 However, the position of women varied considerably according to various factors, including their social class; whether they were unmarried, married, widowed or remarried; and in which part of the country they lived.
-Significant gender inequities persisted throughout the period, as women typically had more limited life-choices, access to employment and trade, and legal rights than men.
+Significant gender inequalities persisted throughout the period, as women typically had more limited life-choices, access to employment and trade, and legal rights than men.

 In Anglo-Saxon society, noblewomen enjoyed considerable rights and status, although the society was still firmly patriarchal.
 Some exercised power as abbesses, exerting widespread influence across the early English Church, although their wealth and authority diminished with the monastic reforms of the 9th century.
 Anglo-Saxon queens began to hold lands in their own right in the 10th century and their households contributed to the running of the kingdom.
 Although women could not lead military forces, in the absence of their husbands some noblewomen led the defence of manors and towns.
 Most Anglo-Saxon women, however, worked on the land as part of the agricultural community, or as brewers or bakers.